 “K” LINE Group Vessels in Operation

 In the LNG Carrier Business, we offer global transportation of LNG, a fuel source for which demand is increasing worldwide, and provide service to customers with diversifying needs across the LNG value chain.
-In the Carbon Solution Business, we promote the liquefied CO2 carrier business and offshore wind turbine support vessel business (offshore support vessels and transport vessels).
+In the Liquefied Gas Business, alongside the important transportation of liquefied CO2 as one of the practical solutions for achieving net zero, we are also focusing on further enhancing transport of other liquefied gases, such as LPG and ammonia, which are expected to see market growth and contribute to decarbonization of society.

 We provide comprehensive logistics services to meet various customer needs for ocean cargo transportation as well as air cargo transportation, tugboats, land transportation, warehousing, and automotive logistics, including storage, processing, and transportation of finished vehicles.
-In addition, we operate container terminals at four ports in Japan—Tokyo, Yokohama, Osaka, and Kobe.
+In addition, we operate car carrier termimnals and container terminals at four ports in Japan–Tokyo, Yokohama, Osaka, and Kobe.

 Kawasaki Kinkai Kisen Kaisha, Ltd. operates a wide variety of vessels, such as coastal vessels to/from Asia, including fuel transport for biomass power plants; RORO vessels and ferries to promote modal shifts in Japan; and dedicated limestone carriers for steel and dedicated coal carriers for electric power.
-We also plan to begin offshore support vessel operations around Japan to further enhance the business.
+We also began offshore support vessel operations around Japan to further enhance the business.

 In April 2018, the containership businesses of three Japanese shipping companies were integrated to form a new company, ONE.
-As of March 31, 2024, the “K” LINE Group operates a containership fleet of over 235 vessels totaling 1.84 million TEU.
-Through our extensive service network covering more than 120 countries worldwide, we provide reliable and prompt international transportation services
+As of March 31, 2025, ONE operates a containership fleet of over 263 vessels (2.01 million TEU).
+Through our extensive service network covering more than 120 countries worldwide, we provide reliable and prompt international transportation services.

 For more details, please refer to the Ocean Network Express (ONE) website.